 Vitamin C supports bone and muscle health in dogs.
 Vitamin A supports dog skin/coat health and overall immune health.
 Minerals like calcium help to maintain your dog’s teeth, nails, and bone health.
 Calcium also promotes cardiovascular health.
 Like calcium, phosphorous is also important for supporting bone health.

-While apples are an excellent source of vitamin, fiber and minerals, apple cores, apple peels, apple stems, apple seeds, and leaves pose serious risks to dogs.
+While apples are an great source of vitamin, fiber and minerals, apple cores, apple peels, apple stems, apple seeds, and leaves pose serious risks to dogs.
 When chewed, apple seeds can cause cyanide poisoning.
 Although apple seeds contain small amounts of cyanide, dogs that feast of many apple cores can be exposed to the poison.

 Apple cores harbor apple seeds, which contain a plant compound known as amygdalin, which happens to be harmless when intact.
 When apple cores are chewed, the amygdalin degenerates to form cyanide resulting in serious health risks.